databendlabs/databend/website/blog/2022-11-30-databend-weekly-70.md

 +-------------+---------+----------+
 ```

-[#9043](https://github.com/datafuselabs/databend/pull/9043) has added basic schema infer for parquet.
-We will be moving forward with support for `select from stage` ([#7211](https://github.com/datafuselabs/databend/issues/7211)) on this basis.
+We've added support for inferring the basic schema from parquet files in [#9043](https://github.com/datafuselabs/databend/pull/9043), and we're now working on [#7211](https://github.com/datafuselabs/databend/issues/7211) to implement `select from @stage`.

 **Learn More**